Sk1erLLC/Patcher/README.md

 - **Smooth Zoom Function** - Change the smoothing function used in the smooth zooming animation.
 - **Toggle to Zoom** - Make OptiFine's zoom key a toggle instead of requiring you to hold it.
 - **Simplify FPS Counter** - Remove the additions OptiFine L5 and above makes to the debug screen fps counter. *default
-- **Use Vanilla Metrics Renderer** - Replace Optifine's ALT+F3 metrics renderer with the Vanilla renderer. *default
+- **Use Vanilla Metrics Renderer** - Replace OptiFine's ALT+F3 metrics renderer with the Vanilla renderer. *default
 - **Nausea Effect** - Remove the nether portal effect appearing when clearing nausea.
 - **Disable Achievements** - Remove achievement notification.
 - **Fire Overlay Height** - Change the height of the fire overlay.